Russell-Alykov/BestBuy_API/README.md

 API documentation https://bestbuyapis.github.io/api-documentation.

 Used libraries:<br/>
-Pandas, Seaborn, Matplotlib.pyplot, Requests, Time, os.
+Pandas, Seaborn, Matplotlib.pyplot, Requests, Time, Os.

 Functions what can be use from this project:<br/>
 **show_total_pages_n_columns(url)**<br/>